Charystag/lazyprototypes/README.md

 	As I am going to use this header script for school projects, I want it to create a header that I can forget about and push without having to modify.
 This is what that script does.

+### On the length of a tab character

+Usually, a tab character is of length 8 (that is, tabstops are at a distance of 8 spaces).
+However if you do so, it becomes a pain in the ass to align variables to comply with 42 norm.
+In the script, the variable `TABLEN` which is defined in `header_int.h` allows you to control the length of a tab character, and to use it align the variables properly.
+You can basically set it to any value, but I recommend using 4 spaces wide tabs (and thus letting it set to 4).
+However, know that if you modify it (and modify the rendering accordingly in your text editor, for me it is vim) you wil get an aligned result with your desired tab length.

 ### How to write your C files ?

 Even if the Script fixes a lot of problems I encountered, they are still a few rules that can (and will) be improved later.